PokeEngineer/NXEngine-RPi/README.md

 * On the Raspberry Pi 1/Zero, the run script has to be run with sudo because of some bug with SDL not being able to access the video device as the default user (this was mentioned above).

-* If there are other applications open on the Raspberry Pi 1/Zero, the game will lag at random intervals.
+* If there are other applications open on the Raspberry Pi 1/Zero, the game will stutter at random intervals.

+# Credits:
+* Thanks to Caitlin Shaw for making [NXEngine](http://nxengine.sourceforge.net/)

+* Thanks to [Vanfanel](https://github.com/vanfanel) for making a version of [SDL with a DispmanX backend](https://github.com/vanfanel/SDL-1.2.15-raspberrypi)

+* And finally, thanks to Daisuke Amaya for making Cave Story!